 An Important Part of a Brand Style Guide

-Hopefully, you were given a brand style guide that accompanied your finished logo.
+Hopefully, you were given a brand style guide (we create style guides for our branding clients) that accompanied your finished logo.
 Within that style guide, it’s common to include clear space rules for your logo.
 There should be clear space guidelines for all versions of your logo in various orientations (commonly you will have versions that are both horizontal and stacked).

 If you don’t have a brand style guide, the following example illustrates a typical approach for determining both the minimum and the recommended amount of clear space for your logo.